staceyjf/staceyjf.github.io/README.md

 ## Key learning highlights

-1. Exploring the using 12-column grid design
+1. Exploring CSS grid
 2. Utilized Sass and BEM naming conventions to structure my CSS
 3. Integrated Polypane into my process to streamline the design across media queries

+## Challenges

+1. Designing responsively - balancing where to use Grid vs Flexbox

-## Icebox
+## TO-Dos

-1. Look at alternative hosting options to Github pages
-2. Explore different features of swipe.js to demonstrate my portfolio work
-3. Add logos to About me section
+1. Add logos to About me section
+2. Revise the grid structure to 4-8-12 across media queries for better responsive design

 ## Screengrabs